 - Compresses

 Infusion: Steep for five to fifteen minutes and take two ounces three times daily between meals.
 Tincture: Take five to twenty drops three times daily.
 Fluid Extract: Take ½ to one teaspoon three times daily.
 Oil: Take one to five drops three times daily.
-Powder: Take two to five #0 capsules (10 to 30 grains) three times daily.
+Powder: Take two to five #0 capsules (10 to 30 grains) thrice daily.

 REFERENCES